olzcodes/odin-sign-up-form/README.md

 **LIVE DEMO: https://olzcodes.github.io/odin-sign-up-form/**

-The aim of this project was to build a basic sign-up form based on the provided format.
+The aim of this project was to build a basic sign-up form based on the prescribed format.

 ## Screenshots